joemoose/dungeoneers.d20/docs/3 How to Play.md

 When you describe your character doing something risky, or the outcome is uncertain, the GM may ask you to make an **attribute check**.

 Roll a **d20** and compare the result to the applicable attribute score.
 If the result is less than or equal to the relevant attribute score, your character succeeds and suffers no consequences.
-If the result exceeds the score, your character fails and suffers the consequences described by the GM.
+If the result exceeds the score, your character fails and suffers the outcome described by the GM.

 ## Using Attributes